 Try everything once (if your diet allows it).
-Who knows you may find that ostrich is your new favorite flavor!
+Who knows you may find that ostrich is your new favourite flavour!

-Get outside of your comfor zone.
+Get outside of your comfort zone.
 Sample springbok, bungee jump or try a walking safari one day instead of a game drive.
 Forget your make up, unplug and learn something new about yourself.

 Wake up early at least one morning to watch the sunrise.
 It’s the simple things that leave you in awe and create lasting memories.